jbutcher21/aiclass/README.md

 - Correct it when it gets something wrong.
 It will learn from you.
 - Keep it on track: AI's hallucinate.
 See: [ChatGPT Common Issues And Solutions](https://www.geeky-gadgets.com/chatgpt-5-common-issues-and-solutions/)

-**Above all: Don't use it to replace your judgement or expertice.
-It just your assistant.
+**Above all: Don't use it to replace your judgement or expertise.
+It's just your assistant.
 You are the decision maker.**

 Step 1:  Create a project folder (if you haven't already)